g3492/vzborg/README.md

 They are welcome [here!](https://github.com/g3492/vzborg/issues)

 ## Important note
 VzBorg is under development.
-Use it at your own risk
+Use it at your own risk.